The Mongol Invasion (trilogy): Genghis Khan

-Shah Muhammad, influenced by his mother Turkan-Khatun, names his youngest son as heir and assigns Jelal ed-Din to govern the distant region of Ghazni on the Indian border, yet Jalal stays in Gurganj.
-Muhammad grows suspicious of Gyul-Jamal, a dark-skinned Turkmen maiden, whom he believes is conspiring against him.
-After being taken as his 301st wife, Gyul-Jamal is imprisoned in the Tower of Eternal Oblivion.
-An old soothsayer fails to extract her secrets, resulting in her entrapment with a leopard until Kara-Konchar saves her by killing the beast.
-Meanwhile, disturbing news comes from Samarkand of uprisings and slaughter of Kipchaks, prompting an enraged Muhammad to prepare to march there.
+Shah Muhammad, swayed by his mother Turkan-Khatun, names his youngest son as heir and appoints Jelal ed-Din to rule Ghazni on the Indian border.
+Still, Jalal remains in Gurganj.
+Muhammad grows wary of Gyul-Jamal, a dark-skinned Turkmen girl, suspecting her of plotting against him.
+After making her his 301st wife, he locks Gyul-Jamal in the Tower of Eternal Oblivion.
+When an old fortune-teller couldn't get any secrets from her, she is trapped with a leopard, but Kara-Konchar rescues her by killing it.
+At the same time, disturbing news comes from Samarkand about revolts and the killing of Kipchaks that make Muhammad angry and cause him to get ready to march there.

-The indomitable Timur-Melik, the captain of the shah's guard, dines with Jelal ed-Din and Kara-Konchar while a captured Merkit hunter shares harrowing tales of Genghis Khan's cruelty.
-Influenced by his mother's ambitions, Muhammad rejects the Mongols' peace offers and initially achieves military successes.
-However, Genghis Khan's son, Jochi, counters these advances, ultimately leading to the decline of the Khwarazmian Empire.
+Timur-Melik, captain of the shah's guard, joins Jelal ed-Din and Kara-Konchar for dinner as a captured Merkit hunter describes Genghis Khan's cruelty.
+Spurred by his mother, Muhammad turns down Mongol peace offers, with initial wins.
+Genghis Khan's son Jochi counters these advances, causing the decline of the Khwarazmian Empire.

-Shah Muhammad pauses in a deceptively tranquil Samarkand, encountering traders led by Mahmud-Yalvach, who secretly spies for Genghis Khan.
-Mahmud praises the great Mongol Kagan, unsettling Muhammad.
-Desperate to secure his loyalty, the shah offers Mahmud a pearl torn from his bracelet; however, Mahmud remains loyal to Genghis Khan.
+In Samarkand, Shah Muhammad meets traders led by Mahmud-Yalvach, a secret spy for Genghis Khan who praises his Mongol lord, causing Muhammad concern.
+He attempts to secure Mahmud's loyalty by offering a pearl, but ultimately, Mahmud remains loyal to Genghis Khan despite the efforts made by Muhammad to sway him.

-Mahmud returns to Genghis Khan's headquarters, revealing everything and presenting the pearl.
-Genghis Khan's 450 warriors, disguised as merchants, are discovered in Otrar, leading Muhammad to execute them.
-A new ambassador from Genghis Khan meets a similar fate, with his subordinates tortured and exiled.
-These actions provoke the Mongol campaign against Khwarazm.
+Mahmud returns to Genghis Khan's camp, revealing all details and presenting the pearl.
+In Otrar, Muhammad discovers and kills 450 of Genghis Khan's men disguised as traders.
+He subsequently murders another Mongol ambassador sent by Genghis Khan and tortures his staff before dismissing them.
+This escalating violence prompts the Mongols to take military action against Khwarazm.

-As panic sets in, Muhammad collects taxes three years in advance, despite difficulties with current taxes.
-Kurban-Kyzyk, a poor peasant, becomes commander-in-chief by chance.
-While on a journey to Bukhara, his mare is stolen, and the next day, the Mongol forces invade, leading to the surrender of Bukhara's imams.
-Kurban escapes amid the chaos.
-Genghis Khan holds a feast with the captured residents of Bukhara, wanting Haji Rakhim as an advisor.
-Meanwhile, Muhammad, his son, and what remains of their horsemen, including Kurban, flee west toward Persia, leaving behind cities such as Samarkand and Merv in ruins—each one falling like dominoes.
+Panic drives Muhammad to collect taxes three years early, despite tax issues.
+A poor peasant named Kurban-Kyzyk is unexpectedly made commander.
+On his way to Bukhara, his horse is taken, and Mongols invade the next day, leading to the surrender of Bukhara's imams.
+Kurban gets away during the chaos.
+Genghis Khan celebrates with Bukhara's captured people, seeking Haji Rakhim as an advisor.
+Muhammad, his son, and their remaining horsemen, including Kurban, escape west to Persia, leaving behind cities such as Samarkand and Merv in ruins—each one falling like dominoes.